peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

 The square root.
 Signals the flag FlagInvalid and returns NaN if this object is less than 0 (the square root would be a complex number, but the return value is still NaN).
-Signals FlagInvalid and returns NaN if the parameter  <i>ctx</i>
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
 is null or the precision is unlimited (the context's Precision property is 0).

 ### Subtract